The Ottawa Construction Association

 (b) No member who is in arrears with dues shall be entitled to vote.

-Section 42 - If any member of the Association is accused of violating ethical and industry standard best practices or these By-Laws or any such rules and regulations set by the Association in a manner that is detrimental to his/her fellow members shall be invited in writing to appear before the Board of Directors.
+Section 42 - If any member of the Association is accused of violating ethical and industry standard best practices or these By-Laws or any such rules and regulations set by the Association in a manner that is detrimental to his/her fellow members shall be invited to appear before the Board of Directors.
 If the Board finds the accusation is substantiated it may suspend, expel or otherwise discipline the accused member.
 If the accused member declines to appear at the appointed time the Board of Directors may proceed to take such action as it may see fit.

 Section 43 - In the event the affairs of the Association are to be terminated, or on the dissolution of the Association in any manner by law, then after discharge of all Association debts and liabilities, any remaining assets shall be distributed to one or more qualified donees within the meaning of subsection 248(1) of the Income Tax Act (Canada), such as recognized charities, tax exempt institutions or organizations with similar objects that qualify them as tax exempt, non-profit organizations (as designated and determined by the outgoing Board of Directors).